 It was in the climate of this new enthusiasm that BBC Radio Stoke began a local ecumenical initiative based on the original model of Lent 1986.
 Each Lent the churches of the North Staffordshire area followed a Lent Course based around weekly radio broadcasts.
-Many groups participated and in Holy Week they came together for a joint service.
+Many groups participated and in Holy Week there was held a plenary meeting and act of worship in one of the Stoke-on-Trent churches.
 'Baggage and Treasures' was one such course and Clifford Owen was invited to write it for 1999.

 It is now 2021.
 'Baggage and Treasures' has been revised to try and pick up again that thread of hope and enthusiasm which propelled the churches in the 1990s.
 There were three key 'drivers' in the 1990s.
 There was the approaching Millennium Moment of 31st December 1999.
-2000 years of 'anno domini'.
-Many churches focused on why we counted the calendar from the birth of Jesus.
-Consequently church leaders agreed to
+2000 years of 'anno domini' Many churches focused on why we counted the calendar from the birth of Jesus.
+Consequently church leaders agreed to 'seize the season' and that the 1990s should be a Decade of Evangelism, when 2,000 years since Jesus should be celebrated as a fresh start.